-Climb Mount Chimborazo with Ecuador Eco Adventure
+Climb Mount Chimborazo in Ecuador

 Mount Chimborazo is the tallest mountain in Ecuador and is one of South America's most popular non-technical climbs.
 What makes climbing this mountain special is that its 6,268.2 m (20,565 ft) summit is also the closest point to the sun on earth due to the equatorial bulge of the planet.
 And how's this for bragging rights: technically Mount Chimborazo is the highest mountain on the planet, superseding Mount Everest, when measured from the center of the earth instead of sea level.